-Making a bequest to Cancer Council Queensland will help us continue our vital lifesaving work in the future
+Making a gift in your Will (a bequest) to Cancer Council Queensland will help us continue our vital lifesaving work in the future

-We are grateful when people decide to include a bequest to Cancer Council Queensland.
+We understand making a gift in your Will is a very personal decision.
+We are honoured when people make the kind and generous decision to include a gift to Cancer Council Queensland in their Will.
 Bequests are a vital source of income and we appreciate every gift.

-The following information is intended to be a guide to making your will.
-We do recommend that you seek independent advice that is specific to your situation.
+The following information is intended to be a guide to making your Will.
+We do recommend that you speak with your family about your intentions and seek independent legal advice.

 ‘I give, devise and bequeath…(insert either ‘all of my residuary Estate’ or the fraction or percentage of your residuary Estate that you would like to give) to Cancer Council Queensland (ABN 48 321 126 727) presently of 553 Gregory Terrace Fortitude Valley, Queensland to be applied for…(insert either ‘its general charitable purposes’ or the specific purpose that you would like the gift to be used for).